 Join us for a three-day “Mandala Mosaic” workshop on November 3- 5 from 10am – 4pm at Volcano Art Center Ni‘aulani Campus in Volcano Village.
-Guest artist and author Mark Brody will bring all the tools and materials for you to complete your own 15” glass mosaic mandala for interior or garden placement.
+Guest artist and author Mark Brody will bring all the tools and materials for you to complete one of your own 15” nice glass mosaics for the kitchen or garden placement.
 In this class you will learn basic ideas of radial symmetry and use them in your own personalized glass mosaic!

 Mandalas are a naturally occurring design that shows growth, connection and wholeness.
 It is also the perfect format to lay out color, shape and pattern in your next mosaic.Mark will teach basic glass cutting techniques as well as specialized pattern-cutting skills to make this a lasting mosaic that can be placed indoors or out in the garden.
 Work on a light-weight, weather-resistant board that will be cut in a 15” circle.